 For covered members with at least 30 years of service credit, there is a minimum benefit payable under the Group Life Insurance Program.
 The minimum benefit was set at \$8,000 by statute in 2015.
-This amount is increased annually based on the VRS Plan 2 cost-of-living adjustment calculation and is currently \$8,984 as of June 30, 2023.
+This amount will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation and is currently \$9,254 as of June 30, 2024.